fer-ri/astro-mon/README.md

 ## Key Features:

+### 🔥 Rehype Pretty Code

+Elevate your code blocks with rehype-pretty-code: VS Code-grade syntax highlighting for Markdown and MDX.
+Build-time and runtime support for a seamless, beautiful display.

 ### 🎨 Tailwind Excellence

 Harness the power of Tailwind CSS for efficient and elegant styling.
 Craft a visually pleasing and professional appearance for your blog.